How to take care of your prescription glasses?

 High-quality prescription lenses have several coatings to keep your eyes healthy and your lenses lasting longer.
 For example, the best lenses will have a scratch-resistant coating to help protect your glasses from normal wear and tear.
-Plus, they often have coatings that protect your eyes from harmful UV light and a glare-resistant coating for driving at night.
+Plus, they often have coatings that protect your eyes from harmful UV light and a glare-resistant coating on glasses for driving at night.

 There are two types of cleaning.
 First, everyday cleaning that gets rid of smudges and dust.
 And deep cleaning helps to wipe away oily residue, removes dirt in hard-to-reach places like where the frames meet the lenses, and even helps to wipe away light scratches or discoloration.